JMDP5/DTU-deeplearning.github.io/_posts/2015-8-20-Installation-Instructions.md

 ---

-Below you will find links to the software we use to run the exercises
+Below you will find links to the software we use to run the exercises.
+Please ask questions in the comment section below if you have trouble installing some of the software

 ### Python
 We recommend that you use either anaconda (http://continuum.io/downloads) or canopy (https://store.enthought.com/downloads/) as your python distribution.
 However any standard python distribution should work.
 People with computers running Mac O